 Information for municipalities and approving authorities

-Last updated on December 13, 2024
+Last updated on September 16, 2025

-When an applicant with a commercial or industrial use site applies for zoning, subdivision, or development and building permits, they may need to submit a Site Disclosure Statement to the municipality and/or approving officer.
+When an applicant with a commercial or industrial use site applies for zoning, subdivision, or development and building permits, they may need to submit a Site Disclosure Statement (SDS) to the municipality and/or approving officer.

 The Environmental Management Act (EMA) and Contaminated Sites Regulation (CSR) assign administrative duties to municipalities and approving officers in relation to Site Disclosure Statements.